sosarollie/sosarollie/README.md

 </p>

 Welcome to my GitHub profile!
-I'm an Argentinian student pursuing a University-Level Programming Analyst Degree, striving to become a Cybersecurity Professional in the near future.
+I'm an Argentinian student pursuing a Computer Science Degree, striving to become a Cybersecurity Professional in the near future.

 ---